hazbo/futures/README.md

 queries." - *Facebook*

-This is all true, however *this* library only supports Http requests and the ability to execute system commands, asynchronously. (or synchronously)
+This is all true, however *this* library only supports Http requests and the ability to execute system commands, asynchronously (or synchronously).

 ### What is it?